Manaslu Circuit Trek

 While this part is one of the most challenging sections of this trip, reaching the pinnacle of the Larkya La Pass unravels the panoramic insight of the world's tallest peak - Mount Manaslu at 8163 meters, with other surrounding peaks, such as Samdo Peak, Naike Peak, Himalchuli, and Ganesh Himal, Cheo Himal, along with Annapurna I (8091 meters), unfolds the beauty of the Himalayas, making every stride worth it.

-All in all, rather than just reaching the destination, Manaslu Round Trek is an adventure that lets you pass by the unexplored trailhead, with an ancient culture of the Tibetan communities, wander around the pristine off-beaten terrains, explore the Himalayan flora and fauna, and attain a new height.
-If you are someone who loves to wander around one of the remotest and isolated trails, tucked in between the huge himalayan landscapes, and less crowded trail, then, this trip is for you!
+All in all, rather than just reaching the destination, the Round Manaslu Trek is an adventure that lets you pass by the unexplored trailhead, with an ancient culture of the Tibetan communities, wander around the pristine off-beaten terrains, explore the Himalayan flora and fauna, and attain a new height.
+If you are someone who loves to wander around one of the remotest and isolated trails, tucked in between the huge Himalayan landscapes, and less crowded trails, then this trip is for you!

 Despite being, our package being affordable, we always aim to provide extra service to hikers, for more comfort, as well, where we do not add extra cost, instead, it's a gratitude as a thanksgiving, for believing in us, and travelling with us to Manaslu adventure, with the best professional teams, ensuring safety as well